 Just for clarity, can I be sure that the position of Her Majesty’s Government is that they will agree to an early election only if this Parliament is prepared to railroad through their terrible deal?
 If that is the case, they know that they will be defeated, so is it not the truth that it is the Government who are running scared of an election?

 No. I must confess that the logic of that point defeats me, and it seems that it defeats most Members of this House.
 This will be the third time that the Government have offered a general election, so we are clearly willing to have one.
 We are willing to take our case to the British people.
 Why?
 Because we are confident that our case is strong, just and right.
-The reason why the Opposition are so afraid of an election is because their case is weak, wobbly and futile.
+The reason why the Opposition are so afraid of an election is that their case is weak, wobbly and futile.

 Is it not a fact that, halfway through a parliamentary term, Parliament has got a dangerous Prime Minister in a cage and that Parliament would be wise to keep that dangerous Prime Minister in a cage at least until we remove some of his teeth, if not all of them?

-I am afraid that that reminds me of the joke about the time that one should go and visit the dentist, which is, of course, at two thirty.
+I am afraid that that reminds me of the joke about the time that one should go to visit the dentist, which is, of course, at two thirty.
 But the hon.
 Gentleman—[Interruption.]
 Somebody laughed.
 Thank you so much.
 These sort of jokes amuse my children.
 We cannot possibly want to remove the teeth of Prime Ministers unless they are rotten, but the Prime Minister has a fine set of gnashers with which to bite through these difficult problems.

 I hope that hon.
 Members will oppose this dangerous and cynical manoeuvre, not least because no deal remains a real possibility until the trapdoor is closed in the withdrawal Bill that currently allows us to crash out if no future relationship is agreed at the end of the implementation period at the end of December next year.
 That is dangerous.